hyosung11/Launch-School/Courses/journal.md

 09:05 I keep delaying taking the JS129 Written Assessment for good reason.
 I'm not ready and I don't have a good chunk of time to do it.
 I want to change the tire replacement appointment to later today after the painter finishes and then do the assessment on Friday morning.
 This means I need to go through problems today and tomorrow to prepare.

 09:55 Bringing Moana for the tire change and going to take the written exam Friday!

+10:35 I dropped Moana off for new tires and came to the library to study.
+It's a good space to do some work.

+12:07 Moana's tire change is complete and I'm going to pick her up.